Agent Builder is in beta. Some features are still in development and are subject to change.

 Build the UI

 Now that you have an empty page, build the UI for the new agent.
-This agent will have the following components:
+This agent has the following components:

-• A Textarea input for the user to paste their research paper
+• A Textarea Input for users to paste their meeting notes

-• A Dropdown input for the user to select the persona they want to summarize the paper for
+• A Dropdown Input for users to select the summary format they want

 • A Button to start the summarization process

-• A Message component to display a loading message while the summarization is in progress
+• A Message component to display a loading message while summarization is in progress

 • A Text component to display the summary